 - serious bullying or harassment

-- which occurred between two (or more) people who were Defence employees at the time.
+- which occurred between two (or more) people who were serving members at the time.

 If you are feeling distressed and need to speak with someone, please call one of the 24-hour support services listed below: